Jean Laborde (journalist)

-Personal life

-He was born in Lyon in December 9th, 1918, and studied law at university before commencing his career as a journalist.
-He died in Biarritz in January 30th, 2007, aged 88.
+He was born in Lyon on 9 December 1918.

+He studied law at university before commencing his career as a journalist.
-Career

 At the request of Pierre Lazareff, Jean became the judicial reporter of the France Soir in 1945.
-While in this role, he covered several famous cases, among them the Victor Kravchenko case, the Marie Besnard case and the Gustave Dominici case.
+As such, he covered several famous cases, among them the Victor Kravchenko case, the Marie Besnard case and the Gustave Dominici case.
 From 1964, he was the chief law correspondent of L'Aurore.
-He quit in 1978 as a result of conflict with the new owner Le Figaro.
+He quit in 1978 as a result of conflict with the new owner, Le Figaro.

 He wrote some twenty books, under his own name and pen names such as Jean Delion and Raf Vallet.
 Several of his books were adapted for the cinema.
 In addition, he co-wrote the screenplay of Peur sur la ville, directed by Henri Verneuil in 1975.

+He died in Biarritz on 30 January 2007, aged 88.